MakeSchool-Tutorials/Push-Notifications-with-Parse/P0-First-Page/content.md

 ​
 #How Do Push Notifications Work?

 When someone is sending a message to someone else, the backend receives this message and saves it in the database.
 In addition, the backend needs to notify the receiving user that there is a message for them to look at.
-In order to do that, your backend has to bundle a message for the receiving user and send it to Apple Push Notification Service (APNS).
+In order to do that, your backend (or Parse) has to bundle a message for the receiving user and send it to Apple Push Notification Service (APNS).
 Once the APNS receives this bundle, it will send a push notification to the user's phone, and that is when they see a banner show up on their phone.
 ​
 #Let's Get Started